 Breathalyzers are considered “champions” when it comes to determining if someone is drunk driving.
 However, now they are being used for an entirely new purpose – to diagnose cancer.

 One of the biggest benefits of this method is the cost-savings opportunity it offers.
 If someone needs a biopsy, the procedure can cost as much as $5,000.
 If a PET scan is needed, the cost can easily exceed $4,000.
 Another benefit is that it may be possible to diagnose lung cancer earlier.
-According to the researchers from Georgia Tech, when cases of lung cancer are caught during Stage 1, which is the initial stage, it has a cure rate of as much as 70 percent.
-The majority of cases of lung cancer, though, are not caught until they have reached Stage 3 when the symptoms are more obvious.
+According to the researchers from Georgia Tech, when lung cancer cases are caught during Stage 1, which is the initial stage, it has a cure rate of as much as 70 percent. , the majority of lung cancer cases are not caught until they have reached Stage 3 when the symptoms are more obvious.
 At this point, however, the cure rate is just 25 percent.

 Artificial Food to Supplement During Times of Food Shortages

-Artificial milk, synthetic tea, meat grown in a lab – this isn’t something straight out of a Sci-Fi movie, it’s the future.
-There is currently an array of innovative solutions that are available, offering a method for alleviating the overstrain on the Earth’s natural resources while still providing food for millions of people across the globe.
+Artificial milk, synthetic tea, meat grown in a lab – this isn’t something straight out of a Sci-Fi movie.
+It’s the future.
+There is currently an array of available innovative solutions, offering a method for alleviating the overstrain on the Earth’s natural resources while still providing food for millions of people worldwide.

-One example of this is with the work being done by the researchers from the Cultured Beef Project.
-This team of researchers are actively removing muscle cells from a cow’s shoulder and then feeding the cells using a mix of nutrients in a Petri dish.
+One example of this is the work being done by the researchers from the Cultured Beef Project.
+This research team is actively removing muscle cells from a cow’s shoulder and then feeding the cells using a mix of nutrients in a Petri dish.
 They have effectively grown the cells into real muscle.
-From just a few starter cells it is possible to grow and create tons of new meat.
+From just a few starter cells, it is possible to grow and create tons of new meat.

-There’s another company that’s based out of the Netherlands called Mosa Meat that created a hamburger back in 2013 and the company has since promised to make beef available to the masses in the coming years.
+Another company based out of the Netherlands called Mosa Meat created a hamburger back in 2013, and the company has since promised to make beef available to the masses in the coming years.

 New and Improved Antibiotics

-However, 80 years later, humans are now in a dangerous position of bacteria growing resistant to the current antibiotics that are available for us, with up to two million people developing an infection that is antibiotic resistance every year.
+However, 80 years later, humans are now in a dangerous position of bacteria growing resistant to the current antibiotics available for us, with up to two million people developing an antibiotic-resistant infection every year.
 Up to 23,000 of these cases wind up being fatal.
-This is something that has been made worse by several decades-long dry spells regarding the development of new and effective antibiotic drugs.
+This has been made worse by several decades-long dry spells regarding the development of new and effective antibiotic drugs.

-There’s good news though, all this is going to change.
-Now, there are approximately a dozen novel antibiotics going through clinical trials right now and this new generation of drugs is working in amazing ways.
-There are some that are just improved versions of the older antibiotics that have been used, which will kill almost any type of bacterium they come in contact with.
-The majority are doing this by adding silver to the current antibiotics, which is increasing their strength and effectiveness.
+There’s good news, though.
+All this is going to change.
+Now, approximately a dozen novel antibiotics are going through clinical trials right now, and this new generation of drugs is working in amazing ways.
+Some are just improved versions of the older antibiotics that have been used, which will kill almost any type of bacterium they come in contact with.
+The majority are doing this by adding silver to the current antibiotics, increasing their strength and effectiveness.

-However, there are others that are referred to as smart bombs, which are considered much more elegant.
-They are designed to specifically target and eliminate certain strains of bad bacteria that may cause diseases in people.
-The benefit of this approach is that it won’t impact the other helpful or good bugs that are living in your body.
+However, others are referred to as smart bombs, which are considered much more elegant.
+They are designed to target and eliminate certain strains of bad bacteria that may cause diseases in people.
+The benefit of this approach is that it won’t impact the other helpful or good bugs living in your body.

 If it is possible to print everything from chocolate to guns and even entire houses with a 3D printer, it’s no surprise that this innovation has been integrated into the medical field today.
-Not only can 3D printers be used for printing living cells, but also prescription medication and even vital hospital supplies.
+Not only can 3D printers be used for printing living cells and prescription medication, and even vital hospital supplies.

 The Emergence of Container Hospitals

 If you don’t have access to medical facilities, advances in medical treatment really don’t matter.
-This is the driving idea behind an initiative originated in China where shipping containers were being used to create a sort of “hospital in a box.”
+This is the driving idea behind an initiative that originated in China where shipping containers were being used to create a sort of “hospital in a box.”
 Due to the Coronavirus, China built two hospitals in over one week.
-Every hospital is made of up to 10 containers with various rooms for public health services, diagnostic equipment, operating theaters, pharmacies, and clinic rooms.
+Every hospital comprises up to 10 containers with various rooms for public health services, diagnostic equipment, operating theaters, pharmacies, and clinic rooms.

 It’s possible to configure and equip each of the individual locations based on the local needs at just a fraction of the cost of a small, three-story hospital in the U.S. which ranges around $17 million.
-While the first container hospitals were constructed in Africa, this is an idea that could be beneficial all over the globe, especially in rural communities.
+While the first container hospitals were constructed in Africa, this is an idea that could be beneficial worldwide, especially in rural communities.

 Innovations in Healthcare: The Future is Now

-When it comes to healthcare innovations, there’s no question that there are more than a few technologies that are being developed or hitting the market that is set to revolutionize the entire industry.
-It is this technology that’s credited with helping keep the general population healthier and ensuring people have the opportunity to enjoy life without worrying about healthcare and treatment.
+When it comes to healthcare innovations, there’s no question that more than a few technologies are being developed or hitting the market that is set to revolutionize the entire industry.
+This technology is credited with helping keep the general population healthier and ensuring people have the opportunity to enjoy life without worrying about healthcare and treatment.